 - How to track your content marketing ROI

-It’s about time your content marketing provided verifiable value to your business.
+It’s time to ensure your content marketing provides verifiable value to your business.

 The challenge facing content marketers today